 10 Signs of Adult ADHD

 ADHD was once considered a “childhood” disorder - something that went away as you reached adulthood.
 Today, we know different.
-We know that many adults continue to struggle with symptoms of ADHD, in their personal lives and in the workplace.
 For many, ADHD has gone undiagnosed, discovered only after their children are diagnosed.
-While the main symptoms of ADHD - inattention, hyperactivity and impulsiveness - remain the same, how they show up may be different.
+While the main symptoms of ADHD - inattention, hyperactivity, distractibility, and impulsiveness - remain the same, how they show up may be different.